Council of Governors

 Monitor requested that all NHS Foundation Trusts to nominate a 'Lead Governor' at the Trust's Annual Members Meeting Governors are given the opportunity to nominate themselves forward for the position of Lead or Deputy Lead Governor, there is then a ballot where Governors are elected.

-The Council of Governors current Lead Governor is Dee Nix from the Wiltshire and Swindon constituency and Deputy Lead Governor is Clare Head from the Dorset constituency.
-You can view Dee and Clare profiles below by clicking their link:
+The Council of Governors current Lead Governor is Keith Weston from the Somerset and North Somerset constituency and Deputy Lead Governor is Clare Head from the Dorset constituency.